 Do you want to boost your product sales, or do you want to increase your AdSense earnings?

-Regardless of your goal, you need the right traffic in order to achieve it.
-Once you have identified your target traffic, the next thing you need to figure out is how to bring them to your site.
+Regardless of your goal, you need the right traffic to achieve it.
+Once you have identified your target traffic, the next thing you need to figure out is how to bring those visitors to your site.

 To my knowledge, there are o two effective methods for getting the best traffic to your site: buy it or grow it.